This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-Mealtimes follow the usual safari-camp format, with a light breakfast served at around 6am before your morning game drive, brunch served at around 11am on your return, tea at 4pm before your evening activity, and then a three-course meal at dinner time, usually at about 8pm.
+Mealtimes follow the usual safari-camp format, with a light breakfast served at around 6.00am before your morning game drive, brunch served at around 11.00am on your return, tea at 4.00pm before your evening activity, and then a three-course dinner, usually at about 8.00pm.

-Breakfast: you can pick and choose your breakfast – a selection of cereals, fruit, yoghurt, and muffins.
-On our last visit there was a station where you could choose between freshly made sweet or savory pancakes.
+You can pick and choose your breakfast, from a selection of cereals, fruit, yoghurt and muffins.
+On our last visit there was also a station where you could choose between freshly made sweet or savoury pancakes.

-Brunch: Served buffet-style, with soup, various salads, cold meats, fresh bread and savory dishes such as quiche on offer.
-On our last visit we enjoyed a brunch of spicy chick-pea dhal, beetroot salad, springbok kebabs and salad all with the option of eggs, bacon and sausage too.
+Brunch is served buffet-style, with soup, various salads, cold meats, fresh bread and savoury dishes such as quiche.
+On our last visit we enjoyed spare ribs, chicken, noodles, broccoli and pea salad, butternut and lentil salad, and homemade bread.

-Tea: at tea time you will be tempted by delicious snacks such as shortbread and chicken wings.
+At tea time you will be tempted by delicious snacks such as shortbread and mini pizza.
 Iced tea or coffee and freshly made lemonade are also on offer, as well as hot drinks.

-Dinner: a We arrived on a Monday which is also boma night in Savuti Camp.
-The boma is a traditional circular enclosure with no roof and often a fire in the middle.
-On this night we were treated to a variety of local dishes.
-Fish, chicken, beef all accompanied by a variety of vegetables prepared in a traditional way.
+We had a delicious dinner of short ribs, chicken and citrus mushroom rigatoni with green salad, a rice and tofu salad.
+Dessert was a coconut and pineapple fool.
+On Monday night guests dine in the boma, a traditional circular enclosure with no roof and often a fire in the middle.
+We were treated to a variety of local dishes – fish, chicken and beef – accompanied by a variety of vegetables prepared in a traditional way.

 Dining style